innocodive/lets-learn-es2015/SetsAndMaps.md

 	console.log(person.getName());
 ```
 Here, IIFE is assigned to a `Person` variable.
 We used a Weak Map as a Private Data.
 The advantage of using a private data is: when the object instance is destroyed the private data will be destroyed as well.

+Few Notes:
+- If we want to use non-object keys in Maps, then we can't use Weak Maps, as they only accept object key, not primitive types.
+- If we need to interact with the Map content, then we might want to use regular Maps than Weak Maps as, we don't have much options to see the Weak Map contents.
+No `forEach()`, `clear()` methods or `size` propety.